-1. VALUES
+VALUES

-St Paul's Kindergarten has a moral and legal responsibility to provide a safe and healthy environment for employees, children, parents/guardians, students, volunteers, contractors and visitors.
-This policy reflects the importance St Paul's Kindergarten places on the wellbeing of employees, children, parents/guardians, students, volunteers, contractors and visitors, by endeavouring to protect their health, safety and welfare, and integrating this commitment into all of its activities.
+St Paul's Anglican Kindergarten has a moral and legal responsibility to provide a safe and healthy environment for employees, children, parents/guardians, students, volunteers, contractors and visitors.
+This policy reflects the importance St Paul's Anglican Kindergarten places on the wellbeing of employees, children, parents/guardians, students, volunteers, contractors and visitors, by endeavouring to protect their health, safety and welfare, and integrating this commitment into all of its activities.

-St Paul's Kindergarten is committed to ensuring that:
+St Paul's Anglican Kindergarten is committed to ensuring that:

-- the management group, staff and volunteers are aware of their health and safety responsibilities as employers, employees and volunteers - · systematic identification, assessment and control of hazards is undertaken at the service - effective communication and consultation form a fundamental part of the management process to encourage innovative ways of reducing risk in the service environment - training is provided to assist staff to identify health and safety hazards which, when addressed, will lead to safer work practices at the service - it fulfils its obligations under current and future laws (in particular, the Occupational Health and Safety Act 2004), and that all relevant codes of practice are adopted and accepted as a minimum standard.
+- the management group, staff and volunteers are aware of their health and safety responsibilities as employers, employees and volunteers - systematic identification, assessment and control of hazards is undertaken at the service - effective communication and consultation form a fundamental part of the management process to encourage innovative ways of reducing risk in the service environment - training is provided to assist staff to identify health and safety hazards which, when addressed, will lead to safer work practices at the service - it fulfils its obligations under current and future laws (in particular, the Occupational Health and Safety Act 2004), and that all relevant codes of practice are adopted and accepted as a minimum standard.

-2. SCOPE
+SCOPE

-This policy applies to the Approved Provider, Nominated Supervisor, Certified Supervisor, educators, staff, children, parents/guardians, students on placement, volunteers, contractors and visitors attending the programs and activities of St Paul's Kindergarten.
+This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children, and others attending the programs and activities of St Paul's Anglican Kindergarten, including during offsite excursions and activities.